StatusWise/statuswise/GOOGLE_OAUTH_SETUP.md

 - Verify your backend is running on the correct port (8000)
 - Check that `NEXT_PUBLIC_API_URL` points to the correct backend URL

+**Admin privileges not working**
+- Check that `ENABLE_ADMIN=true` in your backend environment
+- Verify that `ADMIN_EMAIL` matches exactly with your Google account email
+- Check the backend logs for admin privilege grant messages

 ### Development vs Production

 **Development Setup:**
 - Use `http://localhost:3000` for origins and redirects
 - You can use "External" user type for testing
+- Add all test user emails to the OAuth consent screen

 **Production Setup:**
 - Use your actual domain (e.g., `https://status.yourdomain.com`)
 - Consider using "Internal" if you have Google Workspace
 - Ensure HTTPS is enabled for production
+- Update `ADMIN_EMAIL` to your production admin email

 ## 📚 Additional Resources